Application Instructions for Undergraduate Admission

 A non-refundable $50 application fee should accompany all applications.
 If paying by check, the student's name must appear in the check's memo line.
 To submit an application fee, either mail a check to the Monmouth University Office of Admission Processing, 400 Cedar Avenue, West Long Branch, NJ 07764, or call the Admission Office at 732-571-3456 to pay by credit card over the phone.

 A candidate for admission is required to: 1) be a graduate of an accredited secondary school or the equivalent; 2) have completed 16 Carnegie units to include the following: 4 units of English, 3 units of mathematics, 2 units of social studies, 2 units of science, and 5 additional units of academic electives chosen from the following areas: English, social science, science, humanities, foreign languages, and mathematics; and 3) satisfy the University's admission requirements.

-- Students must request that their secondary school send an official transcript of grades earned.
+- Students should request that their secondary school send an official transcript of grades earned.

 - Applicants who have completed the GED (tests of General Educational Development) in lieu of high school should request that an official score report be sent directly to the Office of Admission Processing.
 In New Jersey, scores can be obtained by calling the NJ Department of Education's GED Program's automated system at 609-777-1050.

 The application deadline for early action is December 1.

 Early action is a non-binding program geared toward students who have a strong desire to enroll at Monmouth.
 Early action admission decisions will be mailed on or by January 15.
 Applicants may be offered admission, denied admission, or returned to the regular applicant pool for further consideration.